helenplesko/technicallogs/CreatingGCPVM.md

 3. If you would like to start it up again, simply click the three dots again and then ```Start / Resume```.

-4. Congratulations!
+:tada: Congratulations!
 You have now learned how to start and stop your virtual machine through Google Cloud Platform.

 ## References